lab1092/blender-manual_ja/manual/animation/techs/object/path.rst

-To use this method, select the object that will follow the path, then :kbd:`Shift` select the curve, and use :kbd:`ctrl-P` to bring up the parenting menu.
-Choose :guilabel:`Follow Path`.
+To use this method, select the object that will follow the path, then :kbd:`Shift` select the curve, and use :kbd:`Ctrl-P` to bring up the parenting menu.
+Choose *Follow Path*.
 The object will now be animated along the path.

-The settings for the path animation are in the :guilabel:`Path Animation` panel of the Curve properties panel.
+The settings for the path animation are in the *Path Animation* panel of the Curve properties panel.

 Frames